Rogue-1/HTB/Machines/Linux/Moderators.md

 Nmap done: 1 IP address (1 host up) scanned in 674.55 seconds
 zsh: segmentation fault  nmap -A -p- -T4 -Pn 10.129.99.138
 ```

+Feroxbuster tells us this webpage has an uploads directory which means there is a possible vulnerabilty there as well an email page.

+I checked the email page for a bit but did not find anything.

 ```console
 └─$ feroxbuster -u http://10.129.99.138 -w /usr/share/seclists/Discovery/Web-Content/raft-medium-directories-lowercase.txt -x php,html,txt,git -q